 For all it's apparent simplicity, meditation can have profound meaning and impact on your life, helping you reach blissful states of relaxation.

 Tibetan Dream Yoga is the original Eastern form of lucid dreaming.
 It is a philosophical practice created in Tibetan Buddhism at least 1,000 years ago.

 Just like lucid dreams, the aim of Dream Yoga is to awaken the conscious self from within the dream state, which they call "apprehending the dream".

 However, Buddhist monks have more esoteric goals in mind.

 Their aim is to harness the power of the conscious dream state and then complete a number of set tasks to take them to the next level, including:

 The ultimate goal in Tibetan dream yoga is to apprehend the dream, then dissolve it completely.
 Deprived of physical stimulus via the sleeping body, and conceptual stimulus via the dreaming mind, they can observe the purest form of conscious awareness through profound meditation in a lucid dream.

-Your journey to lucidity is only just beginning.
-To discover more hidden insights as well as step-by-step tutorials on lucid dream inducation and exploration, check out The Lucid Dreaming Fast Track, my definitive digital course for beginners and beyond.
+To discover more hidden insights about lucid dreaming as well as step-by-step tutorials on lucid dream induction and exploration, check out The Lucid Dreaming Fast Track, my definitive course for beginners and beyond.